dcodeni/cloudAttack/README.md

 # Cloud Attack

-It is a simply script with a library to bypass Cloudflare anti-ddos page, build in js.
+It is a simply script with a library to bypass Cloudflare UAN anti-ddos page, build in js.

 [![js-semistandard-style](https://cdn.rawgit.com/flet/semistandard/master/badge.svg)](https://github.com/Flet/semistandard)